-Body lice are small insects that live on the body and in the clothing or bedding of humans.
-They feed only on human blood.
-Homeless persons who cannot get clean changes of clothes or take a bath or shower regularly are at risk for getting body lice.
+Body lice are small insects that live on clothing or bedding of humans and feed on human blood.
+Homeless individuals who cannot wash clothing or bedding at least once a week or take a bath or shower regularly are at risk for getting body lice.

-Body lice and head lice look almost the same.
-Head lice are smaller than body lice.
-Head lice are found only on the head while body lice are found on the clothing or on parts of the body other than the head.
-Body lice spend most of their time on the clothing of an infested person, visiting the body up to five times a day to feed.
+Body lice and head lice look very similar.
+Head lice are slightly smaller than body lice.
+Head lice are found only on the head whereas body lice are found on the clothing or on parts of the body other than the head.
+Body lice spend most of their time on the clothing of an infested person, visiting the body several times a day to feed.
 The eggs (called nits) of body lice are cemented to clothing fibers and seams or, occasionally, to body hairs.
-Head lice live in people’s hair and glue their eggs directly to hair near the scalp.
+Head lice, however, live in people’s hair and glue their eggs directly to hair near the scalp.
 Pubic lice have a different shape than head and body lice.
 Pubic lice are round and have a crab-like appearance.
-Pubic lice are usually found in pubic hair, but may occasionally be found on other coarse body hair such as armpit and facial hair.
+Pubic lice are usually found in pubic hair, but may occasionally be found on other coarse body hair such as armpit, chest, and facial hair.

 The body louse has three life stages: the egg (nit), the nymph, and the adult.
 Nits are small (less than 1 mm long), oval, and yellow to white in color.
 They are generally easy to see in the seams of clothing, particularly around the waistline and under the armpits.
 The next life stage of the body louse is called a nymph.
 It looks like the adult louse but is smaller; about the size of a pinhead.
 The adult body louse is tan to grayish-white in color, has six legs, and is about the size of a sesame seed (2-4 mm long).

 What are the signs and symptoms of body lice infestation?